 - Use a microfiber cloth to dry the controller and remove any remaining dust.

 Even if you aren't experiencing any issues with your DualShock, make sure you give it a good cleaning at least once a month.
-This helps maintain the lifespan of the controller and it's great for sanitary reasons.
+This helps maintain the lifespan of the controller, and it's excellent for sanitary reasons.

-Outside of dust and dirt causing malfunctions, your controller could just be worn out from use.
-If you are a regular and active gamer or if you have a super strong thumb, you may have managed to wear out the electrical connections.
-I've broken the instructions of how to replace the shockers in your controller into two sections.
-First, how to take apart your DualShock.
-Second, how to replace the shocker and put it back together.
+Outside of dust and dirt causing malfunctions, your controller just might be worn from use.
+If you are a regular and active gamer or if you have a super-strong thumb, you may have managed to wear out the electrical connections.
+I've broken down the instructions on how to replace the shockers in your controller into two sections.
+First: How to take apart your DualShock.
+Second: How to replace the shocker and put it back together.